kimothokamau/satcollector/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Demo

-satcollector.com

-## Available Scripts
+A demo runs on https://satcollector.com

+## To run this on your local PC

-In the project directory, you can run:
+Git clone the project repo:

-### `npm start`
+Navigate to frontend directory and run `npm start` Navigate to backend directory and run `npm start`

-Runs the app in the development mode.<br />
+The app will run in development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />